C19M/Covid-19.Museum/README.md

 # Covid-19 Museum

-This is the readme of Covid-19 Museum public folder
+This is the readme of the Covid-19 Museum project

 ## Introduction